enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-does-ethereum-do-differently.md

 Another feature of Ethereum is **token standards**: an interface for cryptocurrencies recognized by the Ethereum blockchain.
 The most notable token standard is ERC20.
 But why would you use the standard instead of releasing a blockchain of your own?
 Well, having to find people to mine/stake your blockchain and low adoption are the main reasons new blockchains fail.

-Moreover, Ethereum became a decentralized crowdfunding platform: you could launch your own project right away and ask people that owned ether to sponsor it in exchange for your tokens ("stock").
+Moreover, Ethereum became a decentralized crowdfunding platform: you could launch your own project right away and ask people that own ether to sponsor it in exchange for your tokens ("stock").

 ---
 ## Footnotes